 - Type-of-work boundaries

 A physical boundary refers to your personal space, like your office cubicle or desk.
 If you find a remote coworker frequently uses your cubicle and desk when in town without your permission, for example, they are crossing the physical boundaries of your space.
 Physical boundaries can also include the expectations you have of space around your body.
-This could include expressing a preference for shaking hands instead of hugging, according to an Indeed post, or even going to lunch on your own.
+This could include expressing a preference for shaking hands instead of hugging, according to an Indeed article, or even going to lunch on your own.

 Behavioral boundaries separate work life and home life through, as the name implies, certain behaviors.
 Remote workers, for example, may change their clothes into more casual wear when they finish their workday, or cover their computer with a blanket or put it into a cabinet, McCloskey said.